-Biocides are highly regulated and very concentrated - a typical maintenance treat rate would only be 1:10,000, meaning you could treat a 5,000 gallon fuel storage system with only 64 oz of biocide.
-Such a high treat makes maintenance treatment very cost effective - you'd probably pay \$100-\$150 at the most to ensure that 5,000 gallon fuel system stays problem free.
+Biocides are highly regulated and very concentrated - a typical maintenance treat rate would only be 1:10,000, meaning you could treat a 5,000 gallon fuel storage system with only half a gallon of biocide.
+Such a low treat rate makes maintenance treatment very cost effective - you might only pay \$100-\$150 at the most to ensure that a 5,000 gallon fuel system stays problem free.